 Your cost for 3 days of camp can be found in the table below.
-The fee includes the 2023 Bushy Run Day Camp Collectors Patch, all required craft supplies, and a trained and enthusiastic staff willing to ensure your scout's enjoyment.
+The fee includes the 2024 Bushy Run Day Camp Collectors Patch, all required craft supplies, and a trained and enthusiastic staff willing to ensure your scout's enjoyment.

 If Paid Cost

-by May 10 th \$50.00 Includes a Camp T-Shirt
+by May 1 st \$56.00 Includes a Camp T-Shirt in your

+chosen size

-May 11 th through May 26 th \$55.00 Camp T-Shirt may be purchased if available .
+May 2 nd through May 15 th \$61.00 Includes a Camp T-Shirt in an available size

+May 16 th through May 29 th \$66.00

-May 27 th through June 2 nd \$60.00
+May 30 th through June 7 th \$75.00

-Day of Camp \$65.00

 Current supply chain anomalies have forced us into a position of having to order supplies earlier than in past years.
 We are offering significant savings to encourage everyone to register early.
 If you pay by the date shown, not only will you save money, we will also include this year's camp t-shirt!
-Beyond that date, we can't guarantee that a Camp T-Shirt will even be available for purchase.
+Beyond that date, we will still provide a t-shirt, but we can't guarantee that we will have your size.